sverigeunit/Chive-Programming-Language/README.md

 Chive is built with python, javascript, and c++.
 The javascript interpreter is finished.
 The python interpreter is also finished.
 The c++ interpreter is also in the works and it aims at being a faster then the python executable interpreter.

-Tutorial Series By F4Fortran: https://www.youtube.com/watch?v=smIqx5xYX3Q
+Tutorial Series By F4Fortran: https://www.youtube.com/watch?v=smIqx5xYX3Q .
+Currently there is one video but more are being made.
 ## Usage
 To use chive you need to make a main.ch file and a include.ch file.
 The main.ch file will include all of your code while the include.ch file will point to library that you will be using.
 To use chive on the web you will need to create a index.html file that points to your code and chive.js .
 A tutorial for this is in ./docs

 To use chive on your desktop move the interpreter(chive.exe) to your location of your main.ch code and run it.
 The interpreter uses a terminal unlike the web version which doesn't include one.
 You can use the packager.exe to make an executable or web build of your chive app.
-The packager is still in production and is frankly un-needed
+The packager is still in production and is frankly un-needed.

 ## Syntax
 Like I said earlier the syntax is just like BASIC but **easier**.
 Everything is done by simple commands which simplify's software development.
 Here is an example of a simple calculator made with chive: